Join Us in Tucson!

 I am going to assume that you know what getting a PhD entails, and that you have decided that you love science so much that you are ready for the 4-6 year process.
 If so, the next set of questions might help in deciding whether my lab is the right place for you.

-In addition to the Microbiology program at the University of Arizona, I am a faculty member in the Immunobiology Department, the Cancer Biology, and the Genetics Graduate Interdisciplinary Degree Programs (GIDP).
+I am a faculty member in the Immunobiology Department.
+I am the chair of the Cancer Biology Graduate Interdisciplinary Degree Programs (GIDP) and a member of the Genetics GIDP.
 Students can apply directly to the individual programs, or to the umbrella Arizona Biological and Biomedical Sciences (ABBS) program.

 Undergraduate Research